vipulnaik/working-drafts/eaf/timeline-of-ftx-collapse.md

 The timeline is focused largely on the collapse in November 2022;
-Sebastian plans to work on a [timeline of FTX](https://timelines.issarice.com/wiki/Timeline_of_FTX) that will go more into the background over the past five years.
+Sebastian plans to work on a [timeline of FTX](https://timelines.issarice.com/wiki/Timeline_of_FTX) that will go more into the background.
 For more on what the collapse timeline is focused on, see the [inclusion criteria section of the timeline](https://timelines.issarice.com/wiki/Timeline_of_FTX_collapse#Inclusion_criteria).

 Thoughts welcome!